 The wife of a sex addict became physically ill and refused to listen when her husband started to discuss his actions.
 His recovery from his addiction was impaired until she was able to accompany him on his journey toward inhibiting his impulses.
 They became closer than ever, and he was successful in remaining abstinent from promiscuous sex.

-One thought on “Constriction
+1 thoughts on “Constriction

 1. JJ says: